King Klown Logo

 2) Deconstruct and classify (local processing)

-Orgo can use local processing to extract the basic elements that matter operationally:
+Orgo can use local processing to extract the basic operational elements that matter:

 The principle: sensitive operational data should not require external cloud services to become usable.